Gredra2656/Dont_Budge-It/README.md

 ## A simple budget allocation software

+### TL;DR (You are not my professor)
+This is a project I completed at UBC in one of my software development courses.
+It's a very simple budgeting software that I do use to give a visual projection of my income/expenses.
+Consider recommending features, since external goal oriented design is much more fun for me.

 ### Story
 This project arose as a result of my poor financial management.
 After scrambling around at the end of every month worrying about whether I can afford to pay all my bills, and getting fed up with all the